 - Universal covering.

-- Relation between coverings and subgroups of
+- Relation between coverings and subgroups of the fundamental group.

 - Group actions.

 - Deck transformations.

 - Algebraic Topology, by A. Hatcher, Chapters 1 and 2.1, 2.2 (through Mayer-Vietoris)